-The Group's credit risk arises from cash and cash equivalents, fixed bank deposits, pledged bank deposits, trade and other receivables and loans to an associate.
+The Group's credit risk arises from cash and cash equivalents, fixed deposits, pledged bank deposits, trade and other receivables and loans to an associate.
 Management has a credit policy in place and the exposures to these credit risks are monitored on an ongoing basis.
 The carrying amounts of these balances represent the Group's maximum exposure to credit risk in relation to financial assets which are stated as follows:

-2018 2017 Cash and cash equivalent at bank 4,594,729 3,045,756 Fixed deposits (Note 17) 79,699 5,982 Pledged bank deposits (Note 17) 14,133 2,526 Trade and other receivables excluding prepayments 2,277,491 2,700,149 Loans to an associate (Note 14) 36,858 79,341 Maximum exposure to credit risk 7,002,910 5,833,754
+2019 2018 Cash and cash equivalents at bank 5,094,711 4,594,729 Fixed deposits (Note 17) 79,699 Pledged bank deposits (Note 17) 44,222 14,133 Trade and other receivables excluding non-financial assets 2,377,455 2,277,491 Loans to an associate (Note 14) 33,685 36,858 Maximum exposure to credit risk 7,550,073 7,002,910

-As at 31 December 2018 and 2017, most of the bank deposits are deposited with reputable banks in Hong Kong and state-owned banks in the PRC.
+As at 31 December 2019 and 2018, most of the bank deposits are deposited with reputable banks in Hong Kong and state-owned banks in the PRC.
 The credit quality of cash and bank balances has been assessed by reference to external credit ratings or to historical information about the counterparty default rates.
 The existing counterparties do not have defaults in the past.